OlivierLDff/NetUdp/Readme.md

 * C++ and Qml API.
 * Watcher that restart internal socket if something went wrong with the operating system.

+## 🧹 Maintenance notice

+This library is in maintenance mode.
+It means that only critical bugs will be fixed.
+No new features will be added.
+If you want to take over this library, please do so.

+The library has some huge design flaw, flanky API and tests.
+It was part of my experient when I was young, and I learned a lot from it.
+I don't want to fix the API, because when using Qt you shouldn't rely on third party library like, but rather simply use `QUdpSocket`.

+Keep you dependencies as small as possible, so maintainability is easier.

 ## 🚀 Overview

 <p align="center">